theshamiksinha/theshamiksinha/README.md

 I specialize in machine learning, deep learning, NLP, and human-centred AI, with a strong interest in cognitive sciences.
 I have experience in algorithm design, particularly graph theory and dynamic programming.
 I have also worked on backend development for some of my projects.

-I specialize in machine learning, deep learning, NLP, and human-centred AI, with a strong interest in cognitive sciences.
-I have experience in algorithm design, particularly in graph theory and dynamic programming, with considerable interest in competitive programming.
-Additionally, I have worked on backend development for some of my projects.

 I also develop AR/VR applications and have a solid background in human-centred design.

 ---

 ## 🛠️ Tech Stack & Tools